official-stockfish/WDL_model/Readme.md

-Stockfish's "centipawn" evaluation is decoupled from the classical value of a pawn, and is calibrated such that an advantage of "100 centipawns" means the engine has a 50% probability to win from this position in selfplay at fishtest LTC time control.
+Stockfish's "centipawn" evaluation is decoupled from the classical value of a pawn, and is calibrated such that an advantage of "100 centipawns" means the engine has a 50% probability to win from this position in selfplay at move 32 at fishtest LTC time control.\
+If the option `UCI_ShowWDL` is enabled, the engine will show Win-Draw-Loss probabilities alongside its "centipawn" evaluation.
+These probabilities depend on the engine's evaluation and the move number, and are computed from a WDL model that can be generated from fishtest data with the help of the scripts in this repository.

 ## Install
 ```